ghga-de/ghga-metadata-schema/docs/schema_markdown/Restricted.md

  * [data access policy➞has data use permission](data_access_policy_has_data_use_permission.md) - Data use permission associated with a policy.
 Typically one or more terms from DUO and should be descendants of 'DUO:0000001 data use permission'.
  * [data access policy➞policy text](data_access_policy_policy_text.md) - The terms of data use and policy verbiage should be captured here.
  * [data access policy➞policy url](data_access_policy_policy_url.md) - URL for the policy, if available.
 This is useful if the terms of the policy is made available online at a resolvable URL.
- * [dataset➞has analysis](dataset_has_analysis.md) - One or more Analysis entities that are referenced by this Dataset.
  * [dataset➞has data access policy](dataset_has_data_access_policy.md) - The Data Access Policy that applies to this Dataset.
- * [dataset➞has experiment](dataset_has_experiment.md) - One or more Experiment entities that are referenced by this Dataset.
  * [dataset➞has file](dataset_has_file.md) - One or more File entities that collectively are part of this Dataset.
- * [dataset➞has sample](dataset_has_sample.md) - One or more Sample entities that are referenced by this Dataset.
  * [experiment➞has file](experiment_has_file.md) - One or more Files entities that are generated as output of this Experiment.
  * [experiment➞has protocol](experiment_has_protocol.md) - One or more Protocol entities associated with this Experiment.
  * [experiment➞has sample](experiment_has_sample.md) - The Sample entity associated with this Experiment.